Welcome back to toydust.com where we talk books, toys, and writing!

 We played with stuffed animals, Star Wars and G.I.
 Joe figures, Gobots and Transformers, Strawberry Shortcake figures, Smurfs, Playmobile, Fisher Price, and more.
 And all the while, without realizing it, I was taking the first steps of learning how to create my own stories.
 I was learning how to make up jokes.

 To be a good writer, you need to read a lot.
-This is something I hear all the time in writing classes and conferences.
-And it’s true.

 But playing with toys is where I get to go crazy and generate new ideas for my own stories and jokes.